Whisky

-Whisky or whiskey is a type of distilled alcoholic beverage made from fermented grain mash.
+Whisky or Whiskey is a type of liquor made from fermented grain mash.
 Various grains (which may be malted) are used for different varieties, including barley, corn, rye, and wheat.
-Whisky is typically aged in wooden casks, which are typically made of charred white oak.
-Uncharred white oak casks previously used for the aging of port, rum or sherry are also sometimes used.
+Whisky is typically aged in wooden casks, commonly of charred white oak.
+Uncharred white oak casks previously used for the aging of port, rum, or sherry may be employed during storage to impart a unique flavour and colour.

 Whisky is a strictly regulated spirit worldwide with many classes and types.
 The typical unifying characteristics of the different classes and types are the fermentation of grains, distillation, and aging in wooden barrels.